ChaymaeBenayad/Journey-App/README.md

 # Journey Web Application

-Journey is a modern web application dedicated for people who loves traveling want to keep track of their visited places.
+Journey is a modern web application dedicated for people who love traveling and want to keep track of their visited places.
 It is developed using HTML5, CSS3, JavaScript and Leaflet open-source library.

 ## Screenshot